drew-byte/drew-byte.github.io/_posts/2025-3-04-IR-Report.md

 ![](/assets/img/static2.png){: .mx-auto.d-block :}

-The file Erratic1Crank1Banshee1Drainpipe.enx was found to be a plaintext script used by the malware.
-It contains a large amount of data encrypted using XOR and other encryption techniques.

 The user followed the fake CAPTCHA steps as instructed, ultimately completing the attacker's intended objective.

 ![](/assets/img/socialengineering.png){: .mx-auto.d-block :}